diem/diem/language/move-prover/doc/user/spec-lang.md

 ## Pragmas

-Pragmas are special spec block members which allow to influence verification behavior by specifying an option to the prover.
-They should be used in favor of command line configuration options when they influence the semantic interpretation of the spec language.
-This ensures those options are transparent through the source.
-We aim at eliminating as much pragmas as possible, but for now they present a utility for experimentation.
+Pragmas are special spec block members that influence verification behavior by specifying a configuration option to the prover.
+They should be used in favor of command-line configuration options when they influence the semantic interpretation of the spec language.
+This strategy ensures those options are transparent through the source.
+We aim to eliminate pragmas as much as possible, but for now they present a utility for experimentation.

 The general form of a pragma is: